Public records requests

 As a public agency, Portland Public Schools is committed to its obligation to make records available to the public, as required by state law (Chapter 192 of the Oregon Revised Statutes).
 To facilitate the process, PPS employs a Public Records Officer.

-How to request public records
+How can I request public records?

-Submit your request to the Public Records Officer, with your name, contact information, and a description of the records you are seeking.
-You may submit your request by email (email@example.com), by postal mail (c/o CIPA, 501 North Dixon Street, Portland, OR 97227), by telephone (503-916-3385), or in person at the above address.
+Submit your request to the public records officer, with your name, contact information, and a description of the records you are seeking.
+You may submit your request by email (email@example.com), by telephone (503-916-3385), by postal mail (c/o PPS Communications, 501 North Dixon Street, Portland, OR 97227), or in person.

-We have prepared a public records request form that you may use, but it is not required.
+We have prepared a form that you may use, but it is not required.
 All you need to do is tell us what records you are seeking.
 Please be as specific as possible.
 If you are unsure what records exist, feel free to call or email to discuss the questions you are trying to answer.
-We will do our best to help get you the information you are seeking.
+We will do our best to help find the information you are seeking.